NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 Processing: This collection was organized by intern Kate Hayworth, and the finding aid was completed in June 2013.
 The additions were incorporated soon after their receipt by Archivist Elise Allison, and the finding aid was updated each time.

-Born six miles from Pittsboro on June 25, 1869, versatile businessman William Francis Clegg moved to Greensboro at a young age with his parents, Isaac H. and Sarah Bynum Clegg.
+Born six miles from Pittsboro, versatile businessman William Francis Clegg (1869-1941) moved to Greensboro at a young age with his parents, Sarah Bynum and Isaac H. Clegg.
 Around 1889, he launched the W.F.
 Clegg Cigar Company on South Elm Street across from the Southern Railway Passenger Depot.
 He soon began selling coffee and sandwiches to passengers for a nickel and in 1891, because of all the business from the railroad, was able to expand into the Hotel Clegg, which eventually offered 72 rooms.
 He operated the hotel for 47 years, entertaining a range of guests from New York millionaires to famed orator William Jennings Bryan.
 His cigar factory was located on the third floor of the building and had up to sixteen popular brands, including the “General Greene.”

 W.F.
 Clegg was also the proprietor of the Greensboro Billiard Manufacturing Company.
 According to his son, Luther, at one point he operated 28 pool rooms across the state.
 In addition, he ran the Crystal Theatre, Greensboro’s first movie house.
 He entered the wholesale fruit and produce business with the W.F.
 Clegg Commission and Brokerage Company, and at one time he also managed the Lindley Park recreational center and Uptown Café.

 W.F.
-Clegg’s son Luther, the future “Fuller Brush Man,” was born in 1919 and named after an uncle from San Antonio, Texas.
+Clegg’s son Luther (1919-2010), the future “Fuller Brush Man,” was named after an uncle from San Antonio, Texas.
 Luther’s salesman days started at the age of nine when he began selling issues of The Saturday Evening Post.
 In high school, he also worked for O.Henry Drugstores and delivered telegrams for Western Union.
 He later sold baked goods door-to-door in a truck for Marian Lewis Bake Shop.

-In 1956, Luther became a door-to-door salesman for Fuller Brush Company, a job he would continue until the age of 88, becoming a familiar figure around Greensboro in the process.
+In 1956, Luther became a door-to-door salesman for the Fuller Brush Company, a job he would continue until the age of 88, becoming a familiar figure around Greensboro in the process.
 He never married and looked after his mother until her death in 1978.
-Luther himself died on November 6, 2010, at the age of 91.
+Luther himself died at the age of 91 in 2010.

 Biographical Sources: This biographical note was compiled from materials in the collection, including newspaper articles, obituaries, autobiographical information by Luther Clegg, and notes taken by Archivist J. Stephen Catlett.